aaronkao/community/README.md

 ![](assets/logo.png)

-The repository is made to create a place where people can talk about Pulumi X. The intentions of this organization and community is to create Pulumi-based libraries by the community.
+The repository is made to create a place where people can talk about Pulumi X. The intention of this organization and community is to provide Pulumi-based libraries, made by the community.
 The idea was initiated by a [Reddit comment][reddit-comment].

 ## Want to join the discussion?